wheybags/wcp/readme.md

 # wcp
-wcp is an experiment in re-implementing something like the standard cp file copy tool for linux (only, for now).
+wcp is an experiment in re-implementing something like the standard cp file copy tool.
 The goal is to be as fast as possible, and provide the best possible progress bar, by counting up the total copy size in parallel with running the copy.

+Linux only, for now.
+It should work on any kernel >= 5.6, but I've only tested on 5.8.

 ## Status
 wcp can copy files.
 Very fast.
 No progress bars yet.